 If I ever fulfil my dream of being a Race Director, I’d want it to be for an event like the Tywardreath Trotter.

 In case you didn’t know, Tywardeath is between St Austell and Fowey, just outside Par.
 It’s quite a sleepy little place apart from the first Saturday of the summer holidays when it becomes a hub of running activity.
 It’s very organised.
-There’s a separate registration for the kids race, and you can enter online in advance or on the day (if you’re as indecisive as I am, this is a Godsend).
+There’s a separate registration for the kids race, and you can enter in advance, online, or on the day in the village hall (if you’re as indecisive as I am, this is a Godsend).

 As always, I was delighted to see such a great turnout.
 I found my school friend, Tash, and her family, and hoped at most, I’d be able to keep her in sight during the race.